MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Add-AppxPackage.md

 ## DESCRIPTION
 The **Add-AppxPackage** cmdlet adds a signed app package to a user account.
-An app package has an .appx file name extension.
+An app package has an .msix or .appx file name extension.
 Use the *DependencyPath* parameter to add all other packages that are required for the installation of the app package.

 You can use the *Register* parameter to install from a folder of unpackaged files during development of Windows® Store apps.